Should You Love This Dow Stock?: Hewlett-Packard

 The following video is part of our "Motley Fool Conversations" series, in which technology editor/analyst Andrew Tonner and industrials editor/analyst Brendan Byrnes discuss topics across the investing world.

-Andrew and Brendan looks at tech heavyweight Hewlett-Packard in today's edition of the Fool's series "Should You Love This Dow Stock?"
+In today's edition of the Fool's series "Should You Love This Dow Stock?"
+Andrew and Brendan look at tech heavyweight Hewlett-Packard.
 The company in many ways remains rudderless, having no clear path to keep it a viable innovator in the years to come.
-However, CEO Meg Whitman has pledged to right the ship and return this once-iconic company to its former glory.
-That will take plenty of innovation, and it remains unclear how the company plans to achieve this in the big picture.
-With effectively zero presence in mobile, HP needs to make serious inroads into the major growth areas in order to avoid its slide to irrelevance.
-Listen on to see if HP has what it takes.
+However, new CEO Meg Whitman has pledged to right the ship and return this once-iconic company to its former glory.
+However, that will take plenty of innovation, and it remains unclear how the company plans to achieve this in the big picture.
+With effectively zero presence in mobile, HP needs to make serious inroads into the major growth areas in order to avoid its slide into irrelevance.
+Watch to see if HP has what it takes in this video article.

 At the time this article was published Andrew Tonner and Brendan Byrnes have no positions in the stocks mentioned above.
 The Motley Fool owns shares of Google.Motley Fool newsletter services recommendGoogle.
 Try any of our Foolish newsletter servicesfree for 30 days.
 We Fools may not all hold the same opinions, but we all believe thatconsidering a diverse range of insightsmakes us better investors.
 The Motley Fool has adisclosure policy.